Frederick Douglass Prize

 Faculty Sponsor

-A faculty sponsor is required to review the student's essay, fill out a Faculty Sponsor Form, and write a letter of support.
+A faculty sponsor is required to review the student's essay; please fill out and submit a Faculty Sponsor Form, as well as write a letter of support.